rebelsky/sams-assorted-musings-reflections/studying-at-grinnell.md

 admissions decisions, and we meet full demonstrated need for admitted domestic students.

+[19] One of my readers claims that we are one of only three American schools that does our form of need-blind admissions.
+I find that surprising.
+I wonder who the other two are.

-[19] While the characteristics of student bodies can shift over time, in general, students who choose to attend an institution are usually quite similar to those who already attend.
+[20] While the characteristics of student bodies can shift over time, in general, students who choose to attend an institution are usually quite similar to those who already attend.

-[20] Faculty tend to be there for the long haul, although you will see some leave and some new ones arrive.
+[21] Faculty tend to be there for the long haul, although you will see some leave and some new ones arrive.

 ---

-*Version 1.0.1 of 2017-01-06.*
+*Version 1.0.2 of 2017-01-08.*